rebelsuraj1506/Demo/README.md

   Used for last commit reset.

 - `git reset [commit-hash]`
-  commited hash we can find from `git log`.
+  Commited hash we can find from `git log`.

 - `git reset --hard [commit]`
   Clear the staging area and working directory, rewriting them from the specified commit.